MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-microsoft-edge.md

 You can use Active Directory group policy to configure Microsoft Edge policy settings if you prefer to manage policy at the domain level.
 This enables you to manage policy settings globally, targeting different policy settings to specific OUs, or using WMI filters to apply settings only to users or computers returned by a particular query.
 If you want to configure policy on individual computers, you can apply policy settings that only affect the local device using the Local Group Policy Editor on the target computer.

 Microsoft Edge supports both _mandatory_ and _recommended_ policies.
 Mandatory policies override user preferences and prevents the user from changing it, while recommended policy provide a default setting that may be overridden by the user.
 Most policies are mandatory only; a subset are mandatory and recommended.
 If both versions of a policy are set, the mandatory setting takes precedence.
+A recommended policy only takes effect when the user has not modified the setting.

 >[!TIP]
 > You can use Microsoft Intune to configure Microsoft Edge policy settings.
 For more information, see [Configure Microsoft Edge using Microsoft Intune](configure-edge-with-intune.md).